amethyst/amethyst/book/src/concepts/system.md

 Let's say you have the following two states:

- * `MainMenuState` - which starts the game by transitioning into the GameplayState.
+* `GameplayState`: State in which the game is running.
- * `GameplayState` - which we enter after the main menu, while the game is running.
+* `GameMenuState`: State where the game is paused and we interact with a game menu.

 The following example shows how to keep track of which state we are currently in.
 This allows us to do a bit of conditional logic in our systems to determine what to do depending on